COOLTURE

 The Thesis, Simply Stated

-The next decades belong to cities that understand what people actually want when they say they want "the good life."
-They do not want a Louis Vuitton bag.
-They want a Milanese Tuesday, espresso at a zinc counter, a walk through a Renaissance courtyard, a symposium about image and truth in a church where Leonardo once worked, dinner with friends who are building something that matters, families that dine together.
+The next decades belong to cities that understand what people actually want when they say they want the good life.
+They do not want a logo.
+They want a Milanese Tuesday, espresso at a zinc counter, a walk through a Renaissance courtyard, a symposium about truth and image in a church where Leonardo once worked, dinner with people building something that matters.
+That is Coolture.
+That is Milan, the new capital of Coolture, and the world, finally, is catching up.

 The X Files: